Keynote Speakers

 KEYNOTE CONFERENCE

-Billions and billions: The value of ore body knowledge for the minerals industry
+Billions and billions: The value of ore body knowledge to the mining industry

 ABSTRACT